LarryTheFatCat/BasicLoginSystem/readme.md

 - removed workflows
 - Added info page on LaunchPage, will add bounds later today
 - Added bounds as of 2022/02/20
+- Got rid of terminal outputs.
+- Renamed LaunchPage -> MainPage as it's the main part that holds everything together lol.